sealerio/basefs/README.md

 ### build without pushing

-if `--push`, push the clusterimage to the image warehouse.
+if `--push`, push the clusterimage to the image registry.
 The image name must contain the full name of the repository.

 ```shell
 auto-build -v=v1.22.8 --buildName=registry.cn-qingdao.aliyuncs.com/sealer-io/kubernetes:v1.22.8 --push